 To begin, mix together all the dough ingredients.
 Started with milk, unsalted butter, yeast, sugar, honey, egg and salt.
 Mix well, then add in the flour and start kneading, either with a stand mixer using a dough hook (see picture below), or with hands.

 After kneading the dough, bring it to a large greased bowl and cover with a clean towel.
-Let it sit in a warm spot for one hour for the dough to rise.
+Let it sit in a warm spot for one hour for the dough to rise (this is called “proofing”).

 Make sure to use a large bowl because dough will grow at least twice its size.